Lake Paterswoldsemeer Area Programme Project

 • Transparency measurements (2022 to 2023)

-We have been monitoring water quality for years with the fixed WFD monitoring program.
-The results for the Paterswoldsemeer are included in the WFD fact sheet accompanying the SGBP 2022-2027 River Basin Management Plan (pp. 152-162): Fact sheet: Damsterdiep-Nieuwediep.pdf
+We have been monitoring water quality for years with the fixed Water Framework Directive monitoring programme.
+The results for lake Paterswoldsemeer are included in the WFD fact sheet accompanying the SGBP 2022-2027 River Basin Management Plan (pp. 152-162): Fact sheet: Damsterdiep-Nieuwediep.pdf (Dutch only)

 Project-related monitoring

-We also monitor the effects of the WFD measures taken.
+We also monitor the effects of the Water Framework Directive measures that have been taken.
 In order to gain a clear picture of the initial situation, we started monitoring before implementing any measures.

 Nature-friendly banks